Annual Pohick Church Events

 Crab Feast.
 Pohick Church holds its Crab Feast each year in the Parish House on the Saturday after Labor Day.
 The menu includes: Steamed Crabs, Fried Fish, Boiled Shrimp, Hot Buttered Corn on the Cob, Potato Salad, as well as Hot Dogs for the kids.
 Soda and other Beverages are also on sale.
 The Pohick Pickers, our accomplished folk ensemble, provides sprightly entertainment for the hundreds who attend this wonderful time of fellowship, whose proceeds benefit a number of Outreach projects underwritten by the Brotherhood of St. Andrew.
 View an article about the 2010 Crab Feast.

 Country Fair.
-The fair is normally held on the first Saturday in October, with a rain date for the following Saturday.
+The fair is held on the last Saturday in September, with a hurricane date for the following Saturday.
 Held as a community event for over fifty years, the fair features games, barbecue, performances by The Pohick Pickers, and booths featuring used books, plants, baked goods, Hodge Podge and, of course, apple butter.
 View Pictures from the 2011 Country Fair.
 View an article about the 2010 Country Fair.

 Blessing of the Animals.
 On the Sunday closest to St. Francis Day (Oct.
 4), parishioners and members of the surrounding community gather at Pohick's Dogwood Chapel at 4pm for a service celebrating all of God's creation, especially those animals that are members of our families.
 The dogs and cats and other pets are lightly sprinkled with some holy water during the service and afterwards enjoy some kibble for refreshments!